 Complete this statement ONLY if any of the individuals who will be demonstrating the procedure on camera will not be delivering an Introductory Interview Statement.

-Thomas Labadie: Demonstrating the procedure will be Quentin Grassin, a Laboratory manager from my laboratory.
+Thomas Labadie: Demonstrating the procedure will be Quentin Grassin, a Laboratory technician from my laboratory.
 Include additional demonstrators as needed.[1][2].

 INTERVIEW: Author saying the above